-Today, we are left with evidence that the continents mor apart in the past.
-For example, the coastlines of South Amer and Africa fit together, like pieces of a puzzle.
+Today, we are left with evidence that the continents moved apart in the past.
+For example, the coastlines of South America and Africa it together, like pieces of a puzzle.
 Catastrophic plate movement also explains the fascinat-ing magnetic pattern found in ocean floor rocks.
-These rocks record a "zebra stripe" pattern of magnetic pole reversals, switching back and forth between north and south (see below).
+These rocks record a "zebra stripe" pattern of magnetic pole revensals, switching back and forth between north and south (see below).